Last updated on March 13th, 2019 at 12:15 pm

 * Integrates with QuickBooks, Xero or Sage One

-The first package option is the ‘Small’ package and it is geared towards the smaller shops or those who have just opened their doors for the very first time and maybe only need 1 register and the ability to give up to 5 employees access to the system.
-This package is $99/month.
+The first package option is the ‘Small’ package and it is geared towards the smaller shops.
+It is also geared towards those who have just opened their doors for the very first time and maybe only need 1 register.

 There is one main complaint that many people seem to share when it comes to the Lightspeed POS.